 Kilmore District Health is committed to providing a safe environment for employees, patients, visitors, volunteers and contractors.
-We operate in accordance with the Victorian Occupational Health and Safety Act 2004, Occupational Health and Safety (OHS) Regulations 2017, the Workplace Injury Rehabilitation and Compensation Act 2013 and other relevant legislation.
+We operate in accordance with the Occupational Health and Safety Act 2004, Occupational Health and Safety Regulations 2017, the Workplace Injury Rehabilitation and Compensation Act 2013 and other relevant legislation.

-In 2021-22, staff were involved in health and safety decisions through meetings of the Work Health and Safety Committee and regular consultation with health and safety representatives.
+In 2022-23, staff were involved in health and safety decisions through meetings of the Work Health and Safety Committee and regular consultation with health and safety representatives.

-All Work Health and Safety incidents are investigated to identify and implement remedial action.
-Regular workplace inspections are carried out and we encourage health and safety representative involvement in the identification and control of OHS hazards.
+Work Health and Safety incidents are investigated to identify and implement remedial action, and a new procedure for managers to investigate incidents with support from the Work Health & Safety Advisor was implemented in 2023.
+This is supported by training.
+Regular workplace inspections are carried out and we encourage staff involvement in the identification and control of Work Health and Safety hazards.